qtc-de/i3-scripts/README.md

 1. Starts flameshot as usual
-2. After taking the screenshot, additional windows (e.g. save menu) is displayed on the same workspace where you invoked the script from.
+2. After taking the screenshot, additional windows (e.g. save menu) are displayed on the same workspace where you invoked the script from (instead on the workspace where the screenshot was taken).